-- If you process information about individuals for business purposes you must comply with GDPR regulations (effective from May 2018)
+- If you process information about individuals for business purposes you must comply with GDPR regulations.

 - You must comply with the data protection principles.
 For example, you must limit the amount of personal information you hold and make sure it is secure.

 - You may be required to register with the Information Commissioner's Office.

 - Plan ahead if your rent is going to be reviewed, your lease is due to expire or before any rates revaluation.

 - Consider patenting inventions and registering designs and trademarks.

 - Only invest in intellectual property protection if it is commercially worthwhile and if you are prepared to enforce your rights.